TheKikGen/USBMidiKliK4x4/README.md

 ## USB Midi hard reset with an internal SYSEX

-To avoid unplugging the USB cable, you cand send this sysex TO A MIDI IN JACK (USB not implemented) that will do an harware reset programatically.
+To avoid unplugging the USB cable, you cand send this sysex that will do an harware reset programatically.
 The full board and USB will be resetted.
 The sysex message structure is the following :

        F0 77 77 78 <sysex function id = 0x0A> F7